 Physiotherapy: 4th Element of the Integrated Eye Therapy

-Through physiotherapy, patients with macular degeneration, glaucoma and retinal degeneration can be significantly supported in maintaining their vision.
-This has been shown by our many years of practice and experience in the treatment of degenerative eye diseases: A methodical cooperation of eye acupuncture and physiotherapy is reasonable and effective.
+Physiotherapy can be used to support patients within the Integrated Eye Therapy.
+This has been shown by our many years of practice and experience in the treatment of degenerative eye diseases: A methodical cooperation of eye acupuncture and physiotherapy is reasonable.

 The eye is one of the organs of the body with the highest blood supply.
 To ensure this intensive blood supply, they need a well-functioning cardiovascular system and an intact lymphatic system linked to it.
 These systems depend on the mobility of the internal organs, which in turn are controlled by the autonomic nervous system.